 When urea is included in skin cream, it serves as a marvelous epidermal protector.
 The most prestigious dermatology research journal in the world is The Journal of Investigative Dermatology.
 A study published in this journal in June, 2012, revealed that urea improves the barrier function of the skin and regulates gene activity in the skin to improve its antimicrobial defenses.
 That makes the skin more resistant to infection and other attacks.
 The urea used in cosmetics and skin creams is not extracted from urine but is manufactured in a modern facility.

-Redex Industries, the makers of Udderly Smooth Udder Cream (and sponsors of our radio show) have come up with two urea-containing versions of their famous moisturizer.
-There is Udderly Smooth Extra Care Cream with 10% urea.
-You can also get what we consider “professional strength” Extra Care 20 with 20% urea.
+Redex Industries, the makers of Udderly Smooth Udder Cream (and sponsors of our radio show) have come up with a urea-containing version of their famous moisturizer.
+You can get what we consider “professional strength” Extra Care 20 with 20% urea.
 This is the strongest urea cream you can buy without a prescription.
 People with diabetes or those undergoing chemotherapy find this skin cream especially helpful, but it is also great for people with dry, cracked “sandpaper” skin.

 What works for your leathery skin at this time of year?
 With all the recommendations urging us to wash our hands dozens of times a day to avoid catching influenza or norovirus (stomach flu), it is no wonder everyone is suffering.
 Add to that the cold weather and dry heat and you have a recipe for sad skin.
 Let us know what you do to protect yourself by commenting below.